ibm-cloud-docs/cephaas/at-events.md

-The following table lists the activity tracking event actions that the {{site.data.keyword.cloud_notm}} platform generates {{site.data.keyword.cephaas_short}} instances are processed.
+The following table lists the activity tracking event actions that the {{site.data.keyword.cloud_notm}} platform generates when {{site.data.keyword.cephaas_short}} instances are processed.

 | Action                                     | Description |
 |--------------------------------------------|---------|